 We are in the line of the historic Particular Baptists of England.
-Learn more about who we are: our beliefs and practices.

 On Sunday morning, February 8, 1976, a group of fifteen met in the home of Henry and Melba Wood to discuss the possibility of organizing a Reformed Baptist Church in the Texarkana area.
 We were not willing to have just another church in this area.
 The desire was expressed for a church fully committed to the Scriptures as true and authoritative; a church willing to follow in a very practical way the teachings of the Bible.
 Tradition of any sort, except Biblical was to be discarded as the doctrines of men.